Glossary

 Title Transfer

-Title Transfer is the legal process of changing ownership of a motorcycle from the seller to the buyer, requiring submission of documents to the relevant Australian state or territory motor registry.
-That way the new owner is officially recognized as the vehicle's legal owner and can register it in their name.
+Title Transfer is the legal process of changing ownership of a motorcycle from the seller to the buyer, involving the submission of required documentation to the relevant Australian state or territory motor registry to update vehicle registration records.

 Trade-In Auction

-Trade-In Auction is a sale process where motorcycle owners exchange their current bike as partial payment toward purchasing another motorcycle at auction, with the trade-in value credited against the winning bid price of the new vehicle.
+Trade-In Auction is a sale process where motorcycle owners exchange their current bike as partial payment toward a new purchase at an auction event.
+The trade-in motorcycle is valued and sold separately, with proceeds credited toward the buyer's winning bid on another vehicle.

 U